ibm-cloud-docs/netezza/webconsole/current-activity.md

 To see a list of sessions, go to **Current activity > Sessions** from the menu or homepage.

 When you select **Sessions**, you can do the following:
-- View queries

 - Change priority
-- End transactions
+- Abort transaction
-- End sessions
+- Abort session

-You can also export information about sessions by clicking **Export** or refresh your view by clicking the refresh button next to **Export**.